 Making informed decisions

-The quantity and diversity of software and services available for elearning has exploded over the past decade.
-There are so many tools and with them come so many more possibilities.
-The choices can become overwhelming.
-You may know what you want to implement but how do you know where to start?
+You know what you want to implement but how do you know where to start?
 How do you make well informed decisions?
 How do you narrow down the choices to something more manageable?

 Wouldn’t it be great to sit down and talk with someone with extensive knowledge and experience of using elearning tools, developing strategies to implement learning and teaching philosophies, policies, approaches, methods, and techniques?
 To develop appropriate plans of action that can adapt to and accommodate unforeseen events and circumstances as they arise?